DefconParrot/DefconGroups/README.md

 //NB:
 - Twitter =  𝕏 (name_change)
-- Email Group = Contacting one of the group representative (PoC)
+- Email Group = Contacting one of the group representative (PoC) //cc or bcc the second one

 ## DEF CON Groups USA